yanghengqiang/45/Coming-Features.md

 ## New features to be added
-Please help if you can
+Please help if you can!
 - [ ] Bubble chat
 - [ ] Gamemodes
 - [ ] Skins
-- [ ] Leaderboard
 - More coming soon...